margo73465/calorie_count/README.md

-keeps track of foods and their calories.
+keeps track of foods and their caloric content.